Can Enlisting Put the Past Behind You?

 Let’s skip the idea that you can escape a jail sentence by enlisting.
-Rod Powers, covers that topic very well in his article "Join the Military or Go To Jail?"
-For the purposes of this article, we'll discuss instead the idea of escaping one’s personal history -– bad neighborhoods, bad families, bad relationships, et cetera.
+Rod Powers covers that topic very well in his article "Join the Military or Go To Jail?"
+Here, let's focus on escaping one’s personal history—bad neighborhoods, bad families, bad relationships, et cetera.

-Without digging up statistics, there is a great deal of anecdotal evidence that people have used an enlistment (or a full career) in the US military to transcend their troubled backgrounds.
-I've heard many contemporaries speak of visiting their hometown after years away in the service, only to find with each (often less frequent) visit that “everything is the same” –- including the same dead-end folks from high school, now in their 20s and older, smoking dope in their parents’ basements.
+Without digging up statistics, there is a great deal of anecdotal evidence that people have used an enlistment (or a full career) in the U.S. military to transcend their troubled backgrounds.
+I've heard many contemporaries speak of visiting their hometown after years away in the service, only to find with each (often less frequent) visit that “everything is the same”—including the same dead-end folks from high school making little of themselves.
 In the meantime, the professional soldier has seen and done more than most at home can even digest.

-Closer to home, I know that my late grandfather-in-law –- a US Marine in World War II who later retired as a Sergeant Major in the reserves –- escaped a working-class background, an abusive father, and the slums of Depression-era Brooklyn to become a respected civil servant, scion of his community, and comfortable dual-pensioner of the armed forces and the US Postal Service.
+Closer to home, I know that my late grandfather-in-law—a U.S. Marine in World War II who later retired as a sergeant major in the reserves—escaped a working-class background, an abusive father, and the slums of Depression-era Brooklyn to become a respected civil servant, scion of his community, and comfortable dual-pensioner of the armed forces and U.S. Postal Service.

 Escaping Emotional Problems

 Not so fast, though.
-The fact is, our intangible problems –- our emotions -– aren't so easy to run away from.
+The fact is, our intangible problems aren't so easy to run away from.

 A Note About Reservists

 It goes without saying that by joining the reserves—performing part-time duty right near your home—it’s not as easy to escape as for an active duty enlistee.